crookedneighbor/bladebarringer.com/content/blog/write-a-nuxt-3-blog-part-1.md

 The markdown files for your website will be contained in the `content` directory.
 Inside you'll find an `index.md` file to be the home page of your site.

 Note: at the time of writing, there's a [bug in the Nuxt Content module](https://github.com/nuxt/content/issues/1237) that pulls in the _first_ markdown file in the content directory instead of `index.md`.
-To account for that, my base file is named `_index.md` so that it gets picked up as the first markdown file in the content directory.
+To account for that, use the `npm:@nuxt/content-edge/latest` as the version for `@nuxt/content` in your `package.json`.
+Be sure to keep track of updates and pin back to a stable version when the bug is fixed.

 ## Pages